ivan-hc/AppMan/README.md

 ------------------------------------------------------------------------
 # Troubleshooting
 ### An application does not work, is old and unsupported
 Use the `-a` option and go to the developer's site to report the problem.
-The task of "AM" is solely to install / remove / update the applications managed by it.
+The task of "AppMan" is solely to install / remove / update the applications managed by it.
 Problems related to the failure of an installed program or any related bugs are attributable solely to its developers.

 ### Cannot download or update an application
 There can be many reasons: